Code-Institute-Submissions/SweetMagic/README.md

 4. Hovering (or clicking in mobile version) over the user icon displays the profile options correctly (login and sign up if user is not authenticated or profile and logout if user is authenticated);
 5. The heart icon on the navbar opens the favorites page corectly;
 6. The shopping bag icon, when hovered display a small render of the shopping bag content and if it is not empty displays also links to open the bag or to proceed directly to checkout;
-7. The contact form on the homepage sends a contact request to the store email when correctly filled and displays a small toast with the information that the contact request was sent;
+7. The contact form on the homepage sends a contact request to the store email (and the sender since he/she is in cc) when correctly filled and displays a small toast with the information that the contact request was sent;
 8. That same contact form is not submited is not all fields are filled and displays a error message if any field is left unfilled;
 9. Both the facebook and instagram links on the pages footer open, correctly, the stores social media pages in a new tab;
 10. On the products display page all products display their image and if the product has no image, generic "no image" picture is displayed;